ashishHomble/homble-frontend-assessment/README.md

 2. Sort the products based on their selling price.
 3. Display the products in a responsive grid:

    - 3 columns on large screens
    - 2 columns on medium screens
    - 1 column on mobile devices

 4. Use skeleton components while products are loading
 5. On Click of the product tile it should redirect to the specific product page.
-6. Create a “Add Product Button”:
+6. Create an “Add Product Button”:
 7. Opens a modal with 3 input fields and “Add” button:

    - Product Name
    - Product Description
    - Product Allergen Info
    - On Click “Add” - Should submit a post request to endpoint: `/products`

 ### Task 2: Individual Product Details